joaoMartinSaquet/smartDarts/README.md

 ## 📄 License

-See the `LICENSE` file in the `smartdarts/` directory for license information.
+See the `LICENSE` file in the project directory for license information.

 ## 🆘 Support

 If you encounter issues:

-1. Check the logs in `smartdarts/logs/` for error messages
+1. Check the logs in `logs/` or `python_scripts/logs_corrector/` for error messages
 2. Verify your Python and Godot versions match the requirements
 3. Ensure all dependencies are properly installed
 4. Create an issue with detailed error descriptions and system information